lvsh/keywordfinder/README.md

 #### Background

 For this project, I partnered with [URX](http://urx.com/), a San Francisco-based startup in the mobile advertising space.
 URX matches advertisers and content providers, in a context-specific way.
-For example, if the content consists of a news article about hip-hop music, URX serves an ad for Spotify, a music streaming service.
-URX accomplishes this matching by extracting keywords from a content page, using those keywords to index into a database of advertisers, and serving the best matching ad.
+For example, if the content is a news article about Kendrick Lamar, a hip-hop musician, URX will serve an ad for Kendrick Lamar's latest album on Spotify, a music streaming service.
+URX accomplishes this matching by extracting keywords from a content page (e.g., 'Kendrick Lamar', 'hip-hop'), using those keywords to search a database of advertisers, and then serving the best matching ad.

 In my project, I focused on the keyword extraction step, and I built a prototype keyword extractor for URX.
 The deliverables were: (i) an algorithm for keyword extraction; and (ii) Python scripts to implement the algorithm.
 To learn about the algorithm I developed, check out the [project page](http://people.csail.mit.edu/lavanya/keywordfinder).